elaine-ho/Forever_Machine_Learning/docs/final.md

 The loss function is derived from the Pixel to Pixel GANS model which multiples a lambda value of 100 to the L1 loss and concatenates it to BCE.
 Since this makes the L1 loss value extremely large, we believe that BCE has an insignificant effect on the loss function which is why it is unable to decrease as seen above.
 The BCE loss function was also run on its own but was not learning patterns, most likely because the L1 loss function maintains the original RGB of the input image.
 For this reason, we removed BCE and decided to only use the L1 loss.

-**Batch Size**

-One of the hyperparameters of our model is batch size.
-To find the batch size that produced the best results, we tried training the model on batch sizes 5, 10, 20, and 40 and looked at the means of color distance of their test results.
-We found that batch size 20 produced the lowest mean color distance of 229 and decided to use that value.

-(images of batch size results)

 **Learning Rate**